The Counseling Center

 University of Washington Bothell is a four-year public University that grants baccalaureate, post- baccalaureate, and master degrees.

-- 89 % of the student body is from the state of Washington.
+- 97% of first-year and 88% of transfer students comes from the state of Washington.

-- 48 % of students are first-generation college students.
+- 41% of first-year students and first-generation college students.

 To learn more about UWB students go to the University Fast Facts page:

-- Top four reasons students stated they were seeking counseling for were stress/anxiety, depression, relationship concerns, and adjustment issues.
+- The top five reasons students stated they were seeking counseling for were:

 Doctoral and Masters Level Practicum in Psychology